Ziang-Lu/Database-Learning-Notes/4-Redis/Redis-Advanced/Redis-Advanced.md

 multi  # Multiple commands incoming (create a command queue)

 # Simulate that "ziang" transfers 100 to "mama"
-decrby ziang 100
+decrby ziang 100  # QUEUED
-# QUEUED
-incrby mama 100
+incrby mama 100  # QUEUED
-# QUEUED
-# From the returned messages we can know that actually the commands are actually queued, waiting to be executed as a whole.
+# From the returned messages we know that the commands are actually queued, waiting to be executed as a whole.

 exec  # Execute all the queued commands
 ```